flattenthecurve/guide/_content/en/02-do/05-cancel-all-non-essential-face-to-face-medical-visits.md

 {:.do}
-## CANCEL ALL NON-ESSENTIAL FACE-TO-FACE MEDIC
+## Cancel all non-essential face-to-face medic

 Hospitals are hot spots for transmission; get your vaccinations at a pharmacy rather than at the doctor.
 Find ways to do your physical therapy at home if possible.